Birmingham Botanical Gardens, England: History

+To raise funds, local residents become shareholders, and over 600 shares at £5 each were purchased.
+An experienced local gardener, Mr Lunn, selected an 18 acre farm called Holly Bank on the Edgbaston estate of George Gough-Calthorpe, 3rd Baron Calthorpe as a suitable site.

-When Birmingham Botanical and Horticultural Society was formed in 1829, the intention was to develop a botanical garden.
-The chosen site for Birmingham Botanical Gardens was an 18-acre area of the Calthorpe estate, named Holly Bank Farm.
-The gardens were designed in 1829 by John Claudius Loudon, a leading garden planner, horticultural journalist and publisher.
+The gardens were designed by John Claudius Loudon, a leading garden planner, horticultural journalist and publisher.
 The aim was to combine a scientific and ornamental garden and arboretum that would include a nursery and market garden for selling plants, fruits and vegetables to help with the gardens' maintenance costs.
 Loudon's design for the main conservatory was rejected as too expensive, so it was eventually designed by a local manufacturer.
 It took three years to plan and construct the site, before it was opened to members of the society on 11 June 1832.
 Further development and planting continued throughout the decade.
 Due to rising expenditure, the southern part of the gardens was given up in 1844 and would eventually be used as Westbourne Road Leisure Gardens.
 The layout of the Botanical Gardens has changed very little since Loudon first designed it.

 In 1852, the Tropical House was built, to house the tropical water lily, Victoria amazonica.
 This was followed by the construction of the Subtropical House in 1871.
 In 1884, the present-day Terrace glasshouses replaced the original conservatory and lean-to houses.

 Birmingham Botanical Gardens has played a significant role in the dissemination of Loudon's ideas in terms of planting and garden layout within the Birmingham area.
 Between 1833 and 1927, the gardens hosted annual exhibitions of exotic plants, fruits and flowers, which raised local horticultural expertise.
 In 1910 a zoological collection was introduced with the aim of increasing society membership and this included bears, monkeys, seals and alligators.
 Although the zoological collection was later abandoned, the gardens' collection of birds remained a feature until March 2024.